SilentRhetoric/Bonfire/README.md

 ## Why is Bonfire useful?

-Standardizing token burns enables explorers, DeFi metrics, and other tools in the ecosystem to subtract ASAs burned here from measures of token supply.
+Standardizing ASA burns enables explorers, DeFi metrics, and other tools in the ecosystem to subtract assets burned here from measures of supply.

 ## How to use Bonfire

-The app displays a list of your Algorand Standard Asset (ASAs) holdings.
+The app displays a list of your ASA holdings.

 1. Select the asset rows you want to burn.
 You can edit the amount if you want to burn less than your total holding of an asset.
 2. When your wallet is open and ready to sign the transactions, click the Burn button.